Verizon: Deceptive advertising of 5G

 In May 2020, the Better Business Bureau criticized Verizon for claiming it was "building the most powerful 5G experience for America" and recommended that the company make clear and conspicuous disclosures to consumers about the limited actual availability of its 5G network.
 Verizon had been cited by the Better Business Bureau in March 2019 for ads that "convey the message that Verizon has achieved the important milestone of deploying the first mobile wireless 5G network" prior to 5G availability, falsely conveying that the technology was currently available.

 Privacy

 Verizon has a one-star privacy rating from the Electronic Frontier Foundation.

+In April 2024, Verizon was fined nearly $47 million by the FCC for illegally sharing access to customers' real-time location data.

 Sponsorships and venues

 Verizon is the title sponsor of several large performance and sports venues as well as a sponsor of many major sporting organizations.

 National Hockey League

 In January 2007, Verizon secured exclusive marketing and promotional rights with the National Hockey League.
 The deal was extended for another three years in 2012 and included new provisions for the league to provide exclusive content through Verizon's GameCenter app.